 Alternatively, machine learning can be employed to predict important factors such as biomass.
-As an example, Maddison et al. (2017) used classical machine learning techniques (feature selection coupled to support vector regression) to predict biomass outcomes from non-structural carbohydrates in Miscanthus, extending earlier observations by Sulpice and colleagues in Arabidopsis (2013).
-However, these approaches imply that certain variables are considered a priori, more important than others.
-Whilst this is clearly the case for Miscanthus biomass, deep phenotypic data allows for the uncovering of novel associations hitherto not observed between the individual variables.
+As an example, Maddison et al. (2017) used classical machine-learning techniques (feature selection coupled to support vector regression) to predict biomass outcomes from non-structural carbohydrates in Miscanthus, extending earlier observations by Sulpice and colleagues in Arabidopsis (2013).

+However, these approaches implied that certain variables are considered a priori as more important than others.
+While this is clearly the case for Miscanthus biomass, deep phenotypic data allow the uncovering of novel associations not observed previously between the individual variables.

-The QTL+phenotype supervised orientation (QPSO) approach, developed in the van Eeuwijk lab (Wang et al., 2014, Wang et al., 2015), aims to generate directed networks between phenotypic traits by using known sparse QTL to orient the network, extending earlier work on gene network reconstruction and cleverly combining different data domains.
+The QTL + phenotype supervised orientation (QPSO) approach, developed in the van Eeuwijk laboratory (Wang and van Eeuwijk, 2014; Wang et al., 2015), aims to generate directed networks between phenotypic traits by using known sparse QTL to orient the network, extending earlier work on gene network reconstruction and cleverly combining different data domains.

-However, when only phenotypes are concerned, one can consider (full) partial correlation analysis, which removes the influence of other variables on a variable pair or Bayesian network reconstruction.
+However, when only phenotypes are concerned, one can consider (full) partial correlation analysis that removes the influence of other variables on a variable pair or Bayesian network reconstruction.
 Common to all these methods is that they try to find relationships between two entities that are not dependent on the other variables.
-As an example, consider abscisic acid (ABA), which influences both stomatal conductance (Wilkinson et al., 2002) and primary root growth (Rowe et al., 2016) in response to drought stress.
-Assuming an overly simplified model where stomatal conductance and primary root growth were only dependent on the ABA concentration, all three items would be correlated.
+As an example, consider abscisic acid (ABA) that influences both stomatal conductance (Wilkinson and Davies, 2002) and primary root growth (Rowe et al., 2016) in response to drought stress.
+Assuming an overly simplified model in which stomatal conductance and primary root growth were only dependent on the ABA concentration, all three items would be correlated.
 However, controlling statistically for ABA would reveal that stomatal conductance and primary root growth were unrelated.

-In any case, none of these take hidden (not measured) but potentially important and causal variables into account.
-In addition, whilst these methods do not link traits or physiological variables with the underlying genomic basis (except for QPSO), they do provide structural insights about trait interrelationships.
-This understanding can be used to modify a target trait by genetically modifying another trait, whose genetic basis is already understood.
+In any case, none of these takes hidden (not measured) but potentially important and causal variables into account.
+In addition, while these methods do not link traits or physiological variables with the underlying genomic basis (except for QPSO), they do provide structural insights about trait interrelationships.
+This understanding can be used to modify a target trait by genetically modifying another trait whose genetic basis is already understood.
 However, it has to be noted that all modelling insights are restricted to the data at hand, meaning many missing variables will make this more difficult.